MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/diffalg.rst

 .. math::
    f_a(x) = T_f^n(x ; a) + R_f^n(x ; a) = \sum_{k=0}^{n} \frac{f_{a}^{(k)}}{k!}(x-a)^k + \frac{f^{(n+1)}_a(\xi)}{(n+1)!} (x-a)^{n+1}

-In practice, a truncation error is always present due to the truncated nature of the TPSA at order :math:`n`, but it is rarely calculated analytically for complex problems as it can be estimated by comparing the calculations at high and low orders, and determining the lowest order for which the result is sufficiently stable.
+In practice, a truncation error is always present due to the truncated nature of the TPSA at order :math:`n`, but it is rarely calculated analytically for complex systems as it can be estimated by comparing the calculations at high and low orders, and determining the lowest order for which the result is sufficiently stable.

 By extension, a TPSA in the two variables :math:`x` and :math:`y` at order 2 in the neighbourhood of the point :math:`(a,b)` in the domain of the function :math:`f`, noted :math:`T_f^2(x,y;a,b)`, has the following representation: